Grants from Special Medical Funds

-Fifteen funds at the Rhode Island Foundation support organizations that address health and healthcare needs related to specific medical conditions; see funds at lower left.
+Seventeen funds at the Rhode Island Foundation support organizations that address health and healthcare needs related to specific medical conditions.

-The Rhode Island Foundation is offering grants to assist nonprofit organizations that are engaged in work that impacts the health and healthcare of Rhode Islanders in the following five areas:
+This collection of funds offers grants to assist nonprofit organizations that are engaged in work that impacts the health and healthcare of Rhode Islanders.
+Specifically:

 Eligibility and criteria

 - Nonprofit, 501(c)(3) organizations located or delivering services in the state of Rhode Island.